Our Pikoneers

 blank

-Elseline tells us what it was like as a trainee at PIKON
+Hanna tells us what it is like as a junior consultant at PIKON

-Like several other colleagues at PIKON, Elseline Senave started working for us as soon as she left school.
-After working as a trainee for a while, she is now officially a junior consultant.
+Like several other colleagues at PIKON, Hanna Makuch started working for us as soon as she left school.
+After working as a trainee during an internship here, she is now officially a junior finance-controlling consultant.
 But how did her training period go?
 How did she learn the tricks of the trade?
 And what are her day-to-day tasks?
-Elseline was happy to answer all of our questions.
+Hanna was happy to answer all of our questions.

 Why PIKON?